sergiopvilar/grunt-requirejs-templates/README.md

 });
 ```

-The grunt-requirejs load the .html file and put it into a string to prevent your application to make a XMLHttpRequest to load the .html file:
+The grunt-requirejs gets the content of the template file and put it into a string to prevent your application to make a XMLHttpRequest to load it:

 ```js
 grunt.initConfig({